alimoustafa2000/HTML-Course-Assignments/README.md

 # HTML-Course-Assignments
-This repo is for Assignments of "HTML" Course From Elzero web school.
+This repo is for Assignments of "HTML" Course From Elzero Academy.

 ---